A selection of free noise-related resources available for anyone to use and refer to as part of a noise at work management programme.

 Music with a series of filters so you can hear and demonstrate the difference losses make to hearing.
 This is useful for training employees in noise awareness and can be a huge help in encouraging compliance with the use of hearing protection.

 A simple policy / procedure document for managing noise risks in the workplace which can be adapted or modified to suit your needs.
-This gets you going and just add your own organisation-specific date.
-Available as .docx format.
+This gets you going and just add your own organisation-specific info.
 Download here.

 There are a whole load of noise and hearing protection sites and suppliers out there and these are some of the most useful or the ones I have had dealings with in the past and would recommend.